Two-Bath Fixing for Prints: Complete Fixation and Tracking Fixer Capacity

 How a single fixer bath exhausts into silver-laden complexes, why two-bath fixing ensures complete fixation, and how to track capacity for permanence.

 Fixing dissolves the undeveloped silver halides left in an emulsion after development, converting them into soluble complexes that the wash carries away.
-The step is often treated as a formality, yet the long-term stability of a print depends on it more directly than almost any other stage.
-A fixer that looks clear and works quickly can still leave a print that will stain and fade, because the chemistry of fixation changes as the bath ages.
+A fixer that looks clear and clears film in seconds can still leave a fibre-based print that yellows and fades within a few years, because the silver complexes it forms change character as the bath fills with dissolved silver.
+On paper, that change is the whole game, and a single bath cannot win it for long.

 Related posts